 Why your website needs to make a good impression

 Your customers will use your website and social media profiles to draw conclusions about your products and services.
-If your online presence doesn’t reflect the way you do business in real life, you could be putting potential customers off.
+If your online presence doesn’t reflect the way you do business in reality, you could be putting potential customers off.

 If you want to put your (virtual) best foot forward, follow these tips for creating a good impression online: